TNSL-QSTF/QSTFcode/README.md

 Detailed Explanation of the QSTF 3D Simulation Script Steps The script you provided simulates the Bullet Cluster merger in the Quantum Spacetime Fluid (QSTF) model by evolving the wavefunction Ψ of the superfluid spacetime using the Gross-Pitaevskii equation (GPE).
 The GPE is a nonlinear Schrödinger equation that describes the dynamics of a Bose-Einstein condensate-like fluid, where the wavefunction Ψ encodes the density and phase of the fluid.
 In QSTF, this models spacetime as a quantum fluid, with solitons (stable wave packets) representing gravitational masses that collide collisionlessly, producing observed features like gas-lensing offsets without dark matter (DM).
 The script is structured to set up the simulation environment, initialize the solitons, evolve the system over time, compute physical quantities, and visualize a 2D slice.
 Below, I expand on each step in your breakdown, explaining the physics, math, and code purpose in detail.
-This is based on the script's implementation as of August 6, 2025, with parameters tuned for the Bullet Cluster (e.g., collision velocity 4740 km/s, time 150 Myr, resulting in ~230 kpc offset).
+Parameters are tuned for the Bullet Cluster (e.g., collision velocity 4740 km/s, time 150 Myr, resulting in ~230 kpc offset).

 Import Libraries: Imports NumPy for numerical operations, Matplotlib for plotting, and SciPy's fftn/ifftn for Fourier transforms.